A Path For Every Soul

 - Weeks 1 and 2: Gospel of Mark, read in full, one or two chapters at a sitting.

-- Month 1: The Psalms, five each week, from lament, praise, and wisdom.
+- Month 1: The Psalms, five each week, drawn from lament, praise, and wisdom.

 - Month 3: Letter to the Romans, St. Paul's masterwork on faith and God's plan.

-- Month 4 and beyond: Follow the Sunday Lectionary alongside the whole Church.
+- Month 4 and beyond: The Sunday Lectionary, alongside the whole Church.

 Find Your Path